U2EZNeko/Nethunter-Bootanimations-SamsungQMG/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-Happy Hacking!
-			and fuck you Samsung!
+Happy Hacking and fuck you Samsung!